-For a year, a group of 12 participants, five from the public sector, five from the private sector, and two from academia, participate in bi-monthly (twice a month) virtual sessions to expand their knowledge of public, private and academic sectors, and connect with leaders in government and private organizations.
+For a year, a group of 20 participants from the public sector, the private sector, and academia participate in bi-monthly (twice a month) virtual sessions to expand their knowledge of public, private and academic sectors, and connect with leaders in government and private organizations.
 This program is co-created and participant driven to aim to ensure maximum effectiveness of participation.

 This program is open to those who identify as women, nonbinary people and gender diverse people who have entered a STEM (Science Technology Engineering or Math) position for the first time in the last five years or re-entered after a recent period of absence upwards of three years.
 Those working in both the private and public sectors and academia are encouraged to apply as cross-sector collaboration and exchange increases the value of the program.
 We encourage applicants from the LGBTQ2+ and BIPOC communities to apply.

 Unsure whether you qualify?
-Email email@example.com for more information.
+Email info [at] wct-fct.com for more information.

 Participants are expected to work collaboratively towards expanding networks and meeting program objectives.
 Successful participants will be expected to attend bi-monthly sessions, including panels, workshops and group discussions.
 The estimated time commitment for the program on a monthly basis is generally about six hours (two sessions of two hours in length, plus preparation and planning for the sessions).
 As this program is collaborative, session attendance impacts the experience of the cohort as a whole.
 Participants are expected to attend at least 80% of total sessions over the course of the year to facilitate a successful group experience.